influxdata/influxdb-client-python/MIGRATION_GUIDE.md

 MySeriesHelper.commit()
 ```

-There `influxdb-client-python` doesn't have an equivalent implementation for `MySeriesHelper`, but there is an option
+The `influxdb-client-python` doesn't have an equivalent implementation for `MySeriesHelper`, but there is an option
-to use Python [Data Classes](https://docs.python.org/3/library/dataclasses.html) way.
+to use Python [Data Classes](https://docs.python.org/3/library/dataclasses.html) way:

 **influxdb-client-python**